varunbw/knots/README.md

 # knots

-A general-purpose multi-threaded HTTP server written in C++.
+A general-purpose multi-threaded HTTP 1.1 server written in C++.
 Designed to handle HTTP messages I/O over the network, it provides functionality for concurrent networking and routing. knots gives you the ability to define your own functions for API endpoints, while also providing an easy file handler meant to deal with static files.

-Currently works with the HTTP/1.1 version.

 ## Requirements
-- C++20 or later
+- C++20 or above
-- CMake 3.20 or later
+- CMake 3.21 or above

 ## Dependencies
+These are automatically installed by CMake:
 - yaml-cpp
 - GoogleTest